Francisco Valls: Treatise Mapa Armónico Práctico

 In retirement Valls wrote a treatise on harmonic theory, Mapa Armónico Práctico.
 A facsimile of the manuscript was published in 2002.
 It contains an exposition of the author's views on musical theory and practice and a large number of musical examples from his works.
 All the vocal music by Valls from Mapa Armónico Prácticoand a few instrumental pieces have been transcribed and are in the public domain.
 See links below.

 The Latin choral works in the Mapa are of particular interest.
 They include 4 solo sacred arias, one duet, a series of sacred canons, motets and movements from the Mass (including the Christe Eleison from the Missa Scala Aretina) and from the Te Deum.
 Some of these works are polychoral and/or have more or less full accompaniment.
 Many of the works use highly unconventional (for the time) musical techniques.
 Examples with particularly interesting use of dissonance include Valls' motets, Domine vim patior, Cor mundum meum and O vos omnes.

-There are a number of magnificent accompanied pieces.
+There are a number of accompanied pieces.
 These include the 10 part In te Domine speravi with full orchestral accompaniment including an opening trumpet fanfare and a movement, Cum sancto spiritu, from an unidentified mass.

 Valls' sacred choral works (both Latin and Spanish) frequently focus on the Virgin Mary.
 These works include his best known motet, Tota pulchra es (not included in the Mapa) which was the only work, apart from the Missa Scala Aretina, to be performed regularly in the centuries following his death.
 There are also a number of canons, motets and villancicos in the Mapa on the same subject.